dannguyen/journalism-syllabi/README.md

 <a href="http://www.journalism.co.za/blog/data-journalism-school-overview/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The three-month-long training programme will consist of a combination of theoretical and hands-on practical work.
+        The three-month-long training programme will consist of a combination of theoretical and hands-on practical work.
 Participants will spend much of their time each day working in a data newsroom.
-</em></p>
+        </small></p>

     </td>
     <td>
-        School of Data
+        <small>School of Data</small>
     </td>
   </tr>